Robust nonconforming virtual element methods for general fourth order problems with varying coefficients: Conclusion

 \section{Conclusion}

-We have presented a general approach for constructing nonconforming VEMs for solving a general fourth order PDE problem with nonconstant coefficients.
-We have analysed these nonconforming VEMs and shown that the virtual element solution in each of the considered spaces converges to the true solution in the energy norm with optimal convergence rates.
+We have presented a general approach for constructing nonconforming VEM projection operators suitable for solving a wide range of fourth order problems.
+We have analysed the resulting methods and shown that the virtual element approximation in each of the considered spaces converges to the true solution in the energy norm with optimal convergence rates.
 We also introduced a novel modified nonconforming scheme for solving the fourth order perturbation problem which remained convergent as $\epsilon \rightarrow 0$.
 Unlike modifications seen in the literature, our change did not require an enlargement of the space and was obtained via an adjustment to the gradient projection.
 These results were verified with numerical experiments on a variety of polygonal meshes.

 We introduced a new concept of describing the degrees of freedom via a \emph{dof tuple} which allowed us to easily encode a variety of different VEM spaces.
 We followed the approach taken in \cite{ahmad_equivalent_2013,cangiani_conforming_2015} and introduced \emph{dof compatible} projections which were constructed in a way that made them computable entirely from the available degrees of freedom.
 In particular, we gave examples of how dof compatible projections could be constructed based on constraint least squares problems.
 We were then able to construct the VEM spaces in a way that ensured that the value, gradient, and hessian projections were all identical to $L^2$ projections.